 Tips to ensure that you find the right man for the job on the Internet

 – Look for midsize, local, owner-operated companies.
 There are many national roofing companies pretending to be a local company, especially in residential metal roofing.
 These large companies are not owner operated and often hire sub-contractors to do their work.
-These subs get paid on performance, not by the hour, which means that they get paid for the number of sq. feet of roofing installed, so it is in their best interest to the job as fast as possible with little regard for quality of installation.
+These subs get paid on performance, not by the hour, which means that they get paid for the number of square feet of roofing installed, so it is in their best interest to the job as fast as possible with little regard for quality of installation.
 Therefore, it is best to hire a smaller owner-operated company, since the owner is usually the best employee and cares the most about the quality of the job.

 – Look for contractors that specialize in a particular roofing material that you want to install, and are approved by the manufacturer to install this product.
 AVOID the “we do it all” type contractors.